This post may contain affiliate links. For more information, read my disclosure policy.

 • Let the cake completely cool before removing from the pan and frosting.

 • To make the frosting: beat cream cheese and butter until smooth.
 Add powdered sugar, 1 cup at a time, until the mixture comes together, then add vanilla and salt.
-Beat until smooth, then stir in pecans.
+Beat until smooth.

 • Frost the top of the cake with the frosting.